Eficnbo/Monitor-App/README.md

     CREATE UNIQUE INDEX ON users((lower(email)));

-Then change the database configurations to match yours, create a .env file(touch .env on linux) under the root folder:
+Then change the database configurations to match yours, go to the .env file under the root folder:

 Then modify the .env file: